-If a student misses a teacher's test due to an excused absence, s/he should make arrangements with the teacher to take the test at another time.
-If s/he misses a State-mandated assessment test or other standardized test, the student should consult with the guidance counselor to arrange for administration of the test at another time.
+If a student misses a teacher's test due to an excused absence, the student should make arrangements with the teacher to take the test at another time.
+If the student misses a State-mandated assessment test or other standardized test, the student should consult with the guidance counselor to arrange for administration of the test at another time.